congThuan23/ruby_basic_course/README.md

 1. The results of this exercise are saved in the PhanSo folder.

 ## Ruby On Rails - Book Management - 4/11/2022
-1. The results of this exercise are saved in the ruby_on_rails folder.
+1. The results of this exercise are saved in the rails folder.